What is the Longhorn TIES Initiative?

 Does the Longhorn TIES program accept walk ins?

-Yes, the office hours for Longhorn TIES are Tuesdays from 1 p.m. to 3 p.m. and Thursdays from 11 a.m. to 12 p.m.
+Yes, at this time Longhorn TIES will be offering virtual office hours via phone and zoom Tuesdays from 11 a.m. to 1 p.m. and Thursdays from 9 a.m. to 11 a.m.
 If a student would like to set up a meeting with the program administrator, please fill out the Longhorn TIES Qualtrics form.

 Does Longhorn TIES provide tutoring services?